bheeshm1998/time-tracker-cli-app/README.md

 ### Restart
 `restart`
-Deletes all the tasks and starts again
+Removes all the tasks and starts again

 ### Exit the time tracker app
 `exit`